Atreides-ai/catalogue/README.md

 # catalogue: Super lightweight function registries for your library

+# catalogueLamdba - Hacked together removing all use of the dreaded importlib_metadata

 `catalogue` is a tiny, zero-dependencies library that makes it easy to **add function (or object) registries** to your code.
 Function registries are helpful when you have objects that need to be both easily serializable and fully